juxhouse/bela-resources/API.md

 This API has a single endpoint that allows you to upload your architecture or a part of it to BELA.

-It is called typically by repository actions (Github actions, for example) every time new commits are pushed to the main branch.
+It is called by pipeline steps or repository actions (Github actions, for example) every time new commits are pushed or merged to the main branch.

-It can also be called daily, for example, by processes that read architecture information from call monitoring tools such as Dynatrace, Datadog and OpenTelemetry.
+It can also be called daily, for example, by processes that read architecture information from APM tools such as Dynatrace, Datadog and OpenTelemetry.

 ## Host